spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/changing-the-state-of-order-items.md

 The instructions assume that there is an existing order with the **Payment pending** status.

-Each section contains reference information.
-Make sure to review it before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-changing-the-state-of-order-items) before you start, or look up the necessary information as you go through the process.

 ## Changing the state of all the items in an order